dkouatch/video-to-audio-through-text/README.md

 ✨ If you find this repository helpful for your research, please give us a star ⭐ and consider citing our paper (see [Citation](#citation)).

+## Installation
+For ease of usage, just follow the commands in ``setup_inference.sh`` to set up the environment for VATT inference.
+The installation steps assume Linux environment.
+Also, we assume that the inference runs using GPU with cuda.
+And this script successfully runs on a single A100 40GB GPU.

 ## Datasets
 Here, we provide links to our **V2A Instruction Dataset** and **extracted video and audio features from visual and audio encoders**.
 ### V2A Instruction Dataset